How To Start, Grow, and Earn Money From a Travel Blog

 A real life example would be going to a hair salon and referring your friend to the salon, and then the salon gives you a discount on your next visit.

-It is the simplest way to earn money and is passive income.
+Affiliate marketing is one of the simplest ways to earn money blogging and is passive income.
 I wouldn't say it is easy necessarily, because you need strong, targeted traffic, and people need to purchase the item you're promoting for you to earn a small commission.

 Note that the Federal Trade Commission requires that you disclose to your readers when you endorse a product or service and have a “material connection” to the seller.
 See the disclaimer I used at the end of this post for an example.

 Easy affiliate programs to get started with include:

 seeking balance at home and abroad 🌊 missing this view from #bali ....which was a year ago!! ...
 If you could return to any place in the world you have previously been to, where would it be?!
 I think you can guess where mine is 🙈 ... 📸 @katgaskin @pangeadreams #pdtrbali #pangeadreams #kamandalu #ubud #goseekexplore #southeastasiatrip #balitravel

 Working with brands is probably the most common form of monetization people seek when they begin blogging.